Skipper9000/data-wrangling-JSON-exercise/README.md

-# data-wrangling-JSON-exercise
-Springboard: Data Science Career Track: Data Wrangling: JSON Mini-Project
+# Springboard: Data Science Career Track: Data Wrangling: JSON Mini-Project

-My solutions are documented in the **sliderule_dsi_json_exercise.ipynb** file
+My solutions to this project are documented in the **sliderule_dsi_json_exercise.ipynb** file